 Find a doctor

 The nutrition specialists at Providence can help you make changes to your diet to reduce your acid reflux and improve your health overall.
 Through Providence Express Care Virtual, you can access a full range of healthcare services.
-If you need to find a doctor, you can use our provider directory or search for one in your area.
+If you need to find a doctor, you can use our provider directory.

 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.